This DIY Rose & Chamomile Gift Set would make the perfect handmade gift for the rose-lover in your life!

 For the bath salts shown in this post, I used mostly Epsom salts (from my local grocery store) with a tablespoon or two of pink Himalayan salt mixed in for color and added trace nutrients.

-I don’t usually add essential oil, since the salts will already have a scent from the flower petals, but you can add a few drops of rose absolute or geranium essential oil, if you’d like.
+I don’t usually add essential oil, since the salts will already have a scent from the flower petals, but you can add a few drops of rose absolute or geranium essential oil, if you’d like, diluted with 1/2 teaspoon of oil.

 Blend the flowers and salt(s) together until finely ground.
 (I LOVE my mini food processor for this task – mine is 16+ years and still going strong!)